jessicablank/employee-directory/README.md

 Deployed on [github pages](https://jessicablank.github.io/employee-directory/)

 ## Description:
 This is my first boot camp homework assignment bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Originally designed as an employee directory, now re-imagined as an international agent directory.

+:information_desk_person: Is it for someone seeking an agent for a mission or is it for agent's seeking other agents for companionship?
+I'll let you decide!

 ## Table of Contents:
 * [Installation](#installation-instructions)